smartdevicelink/sdl_security_ios/README.md

 1. Locate the **SDLSecurityStatic.xcframework** file in the root directory of the project with Finder.
 The `.xcframework` folder contains the static library builds and header files in a structure that Xcode 12+ can understand.

 ### Adding the Static Security Library to a SDL App
-1. In Xcode, drag and drop the following file into your project: **SDLSecurityStatic.xcframework** (or its equivalent after OEM naming modifications are made).
+1. Drag the **SDLSecurityStatic.xcframework** (or its equivalent after OEM naming modifications are made) file to the app project in Xcode.
+The `.xcframework` file contains the static library and header files.
+For Swift apps, the headers will need to be imported in the bridging header for the app.
 1. Import **SDLSecurityManager.h** into the file where the the `SDLConfiguration`'s `SDLEncryptionConfiguration` or `SDLStreamingMediaConfiguration` is being set.
 If you have a Swift project, this will require adding a bridging header to the project.

     #### Swift